Summer-Development/.github/profile/README.md

 # ☀️ Summer Network

-**Summer Network** is an upcoming Minecraft server focused on delivering a smooth, island-themed experience.
+**Summer Network** is an upcoming Minecraft server focused on delivering a smooth experience.

 This organization will contain server files, plugins, and tools that power the Summer experience.